adequatica/maps-bookmarks/README.md

 1. Netherlands — 20
 1. Novgorod — 10
 1. Paris — 26
+1. Places Where Peter Kropotkin Lived or Been in Russia ✻ — 10
 1. Portugal — 60
 1. Prague — 18
 1. Rome — 28